Niweera/wordhunter/README.md

 ### Example use case

-User wants to find words which can be created from `a, o, n, t`
+User wants to find words which can be created from `a, s, d`

 The WordHunter service will provide the following results.
-1. nato - North Atlantic Treaty Organization.
+1. sad - Feeling or showing sorrow; unhappy.
+2. ads - An advertisement.

 (The initial version would only give the words which contains all the letters.
 Later versions would provide all the letter combinations.)